mikalojuszrg/Project-Pictures-Website/README.md

 -Accessibility (still plenty to do, such as tabbing throughout all photos)

--Performance (according to Google's Lighthouse, the mobile performance for this website is quite poor compared to the desktop version.
-Adjustmetns can be done concercing the amount of images fetched for the mobile, also the quality of the images)
+-Performance (according to Google's Lighthouse, the mobile performance of this website is quite poor compared to the desktop version.
+Adjustments can be done concerning the number of images fetched for the mobile, also the quality of the images)